Posted on January 24 2017

 What happened in the six-month transition period?

-From the moment the TPD was introduced in May, all producers of new and modified e-cigarettes, vaping kits and refill merchandise, had to notify the Medicines and Healthcare products Regulatory Agency (MHRA).
+From the moment the TPD was introduced in May, all producers of new and modified e-cigarettes, vaping and pod vape kits and refill merchandise, had to notify the Medicines and Healthcare products Regulatory Agency (MHRA).

 The notification has to include a description of the ingredients contained in the products; toxicological data; the inclusion of any possible addictive compounds; details about emissions of the product; the voltage/wattage of a battery and whether it is adjustable; and whether the wick can be changed.
 The products must then be thoroughly tested before approval is granted.